 Performed in closed position, waltz is a smooth, progressive ballroom and folk dance in triple time.
 Many couples on their wedding day, choose this dance form as their first song as husband and wife.
-But regardless of why you wish to learn the dance, the steps mentioned below will help you understand the basics.
+But regardless of why you wish to learn the dance, the steps will help you understand the basics.

 Basic Steps for Beginners

 Recognized as a formal and a social dance form, the steps mentioned below are primarily for men.
 As they lead the women through the steps, women have to mirror their steps.
 So if it says, "left foot forward', for women it'll mean 'right foot backward'.
 Simple enough, right?

 Step #1: First of all, stand with your backs straight and upright, while keeping your knees loose.
 Hold your partner close, and clasp her right hand with your left hand.
 Hold it at shoulder's height, while you place your right hand to cup her shoulder blade.